 Latest BRWRA Monthly Project Update

-Update Submitted: March 31, 2014
+Update Submitted: June 17, 2014

-Mexican Wolf Blue Range Reintroduction Project Monthly Update February 1-28, 2014
+Mexican Wolf Blue Range Reintroduction Project Monthly Update May 1-31, 2014

 The following is a summary of Mexican Wolf Reintroduction Project (Project) activities in Arizona on the Apache-Sitgreaves National Forests (ASNF) and Fort Apache Indian Reservation (FAIR) and in New Mexico on the Apache National Forest (ANF) and Gila National Forest (GNF).
 Non-tribal lands involved in this Project are collectively known as the Blue Range Wolf Recovery Area (BRWRA).
 Additional Project information can be obtained by calling (928) 339-4329 or toll free at (888) 459-9653, or by visiting the Arizona Game and Fish Department website at http://www.azgfd.gov/wolf or by visiting the U.S. Fish and Wildlife Service website at http://www.fws.gov/southwest/es/mexicanwolf.
 Past updates may be viewed on either website, or interested parties may sign up to receive this update electronically by visiting http://www.azgfd.gov/signup.
 This update is a public document and information in it can be used for any purpose.
 The Reintroduction Project is a multi-agency cooperative effort among the Arizona Game and Fish Department (AGFD), USDA Forest Service (USFS), USDA-Animal and Plant Health Inspection Service, Wildlife Services (USDA-APHIS WS), U.S. Fish and Wildlife Service (USFWS) and the White Mountain Apache Tribe (WMAT).

 To view weekly wolf telemetry flight location information or the 3-month wolf distribution map, please visit http://www.azgfd.gov/wolf.
 On the home page, go to the “Wolf Location Information” heading on the right side of the page near the top and scroll to the specific location information you seek.
 Please report any wolf sightings or suspected livestock depredations to: (928) 339-4329 or toll free at (888) 459-9653.
 To report incidents of take or harassment of wolves, please call the AGFD 24-hour dispatch (Operation Game Thief) at (800) 352-0700.

 Numbering System: Mexican wolves are given an identification number recorded in an official studbook that tracks their history.
 Capital letters (M = Male, F = Female) preceding the number indicate adult animals 24 months or older.
 Lower case letters (m = male, f = female) indicate wolves younger than 24 months or pups.
 The capital letter “A” preceding the letter and number indicate breeding wolves.